Overview

 What is the difference between the one year and the two year Diploma courses?

-The two-year course offers additional study to help students to deepen their understanding.
+The two-year daytime course offers additional study to help students to deepen their understanding.
 It is suitable for students who need more time to assimilate information and for those who simply wish to take more time to make a deeper study.
 Additional teaching practice is also offered.

 Do you offer help in finding a job after completion of the Diploma course?